 Moran adapted the “How to Build a Girl” screenplay from her 2014 semi-autobiographical novel of the same title, which was based on Moran’s real-life experiences of being a teenage journalist in the early 1990s for the now-defunct British music magazine Melody Maker.
-Moran (who also had some ’90s fame in her native Great Britain, as the host of the short-lived Channel 4 music show “Naked City”) went on to write for several publications and become the author of multiple books.
+Moran also had some ’90s fame in her native Great Britain, as the host of the short-lived Channel 4 music show “Naked City.”
+She went on to write for several publications and became the author of multiple books.

-Angie is a homemaker and Pat can’t keep a steady job, so the family mainly off lives off of government assistance and whatever questionable “get rich quick” schemes cooked up her father.
-(At one point in the movie, he gets busted for fraudulently claiming disability benefits, while he breeds Border Collies for extra money.)
+Angie is a homemaker and Pat can’t keep a steady job, so the family mainly lives off of government assistance and whatever questionable “get rich quick” schemes cooked up by Pat.
+(At one point in the movie, Pat gets busted for fraudulently claiming disability benefits, while he breeds Border Collies for extra money.)
 At school, Johanna is an outcast who has no friends.
 Her closest companions are her dog Bianca and her gay teenage brother Krissi (played by Laurie Kynaston), who confides in Johanna about his boy crushes and tentative first steps in dating.

 Johanna has an eclectic myriad of historical figures whom she admires and whose pictures she keeps plastered on her wall.
 They include Sigmund Freud; Elizabeth Taylor; Karl Marx; Sylvia Plath; Donna Summer; Cleopatra; the fictional Jo March from “Little Women”; Maria von Trapp of “The Sound of Music” fame; and writer sisters Emily Bronte and Charlotte Bronte.
 Johanna has a vivid imagination, so one of the memorable aspects of the film is that it sometimes brings these pictures to life, as they speak to Johanna and give her advice.
 Several well-known entertainers have cameos with these roles, such as Michael Sheen as Freud, pop star Lily Allen as Taylor, Jameela Jamil as Cleopatra, Gemma Arterton as von Trapp and Lucy Punch as Plath.